 Witnessed Autographs Signed in the Presence of an Authenticator

 If you want solid proof that an autograph is authentic, then you need to have a COA that attests to the fact that the signature in question was signed in the presence of an authenticator.
 Many companies offer special COAs for signings that are personally witnessed by their representatives.
 Some examples of companies that provide this service are:

 JSA – The Witnessed Protection Program (WPP)

 Virtual Autograph Authenticity Opinions

 Need to verify an autograph before purchasing it?
-Don’t have months to wait for a standard COA and need an authentication in days?
-Are you okay with a lower level of certainly in exchange for cost and expediency?
-If you answer yes to these questions, then a virtual autograph authentication is the right service for you.
+Don’t have months to wait for a standard COA and need authentication in days?
+Are you okay with a lower level of certainty in exchange for cost and expediency?
+If you answer yes to these questions, then virtual autograph authentication is the right kind of service for you.